bnomei/kirby3-boost/README.md

 ## Caches and Cache Drivers

-Kirby has a few usecased for caches in general.
+Within Kirby caches can be used for:

 - Kirbys own [Pages Cache](https://getkirby.com/docs/guide/cache#caching-pages) to cache fully rendered HTML code
 - Plugin Caches for each individual plugin